CTreffOS/mastodon/terms.md

 It is our intention that you use this service for personal enjoyment and respectful, friendly interaction.
 To that end, we hope to foster a welcoming and inclusive environment.

-This service is operated by [ChaOStreff Osnabrück e.V.](https://chaostreff-osnabrueck.de).
+This service is operated by [Chaostreff Osnabrück e.V.](https://www.chaostreff-osnabrueck.de).

 The server hosting is located in Germany.